MystenLabs/solvency-proofs/README.md

 ### New updates:
 - Dec 1st, 2022: audit report for Binance's Proof of Reserve's solution has been uploaded.
 TL;DR 4 vulnerabilities and 3 other privacy, trust and optimization issues have been reported.
 See the full report [here](/audits/audit_reports/Binance_PoR_by_MystenLabs_Nov_28_2022.pdf).
-  - Binance is already working with their auditor and cryptography experts to address feedback and try to improve in the subsequent versions of their PoR system.
+  - Binance is already working with their auditor and cryptography experts to address feedback and they try to improve in the subsequent versions of their PoR system.

 ## Goal
 This repository aims at tracking and enlisting: